bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 * `assembleAndroidTest` - assembles all the Test applications.
 * `clean` - deletes the build directory.

-At Bitrise we use and run gradlew. users project has a `gradlew` which means when you generate a new android project Gradle has a given version and gradle wrapper puts this version Gradle version into my project.
+{% include message_box.html type="info" title="About Gradle Wrapper" content=" At Bitrise we use and run `gradlew` (Gradle Wrapper) which helps update your project by installing the needed Gradle version specific to your project.
+Check out [Gradle's official documentation](https://docs.gradle.org/current/userguide/gradle_wrapper.html) about Gradle Wrapper and how you can generate one! %}

 ### How to get the list of available Gradlew tasks in your project